 No 1 Pery Square Wine Shop

 Whilst you are at No 1 Pery Square pop into their wine shop which is housed in the main hotel near reception.
 The Wine Shop stocks great wines, champagnes, ports as well as unique food items such as chutneys, pestos, dressings, puddings.
-The shop also stocks handmade cards and decorations, jewelry, food books, interior gifts and spa and beauty products.
+The shop also stocks handmade cards and decorations, jewellery, food books, interior gifts and spa and beauty products.

 The Shop is open daily from 10.00 to 18.00 hours.

 No 1 Pery Square is only a 5-minute walk from the City Centre and the train and bus stations of Limerick.